Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Compare semaglutide, tirzepatide, and survodutide mechanisms, efficacy, and costs.
 Expert analysis of GLP-1 vs dual-hormone vs triple-hormone therapies for...

 The field of GLP-1 receptor agonists has evolved dramatically beyond single-hormone therapies.
-While semaglutide revolutionized diabetes and weight management through GLP-1 receptor activation, newer medications like tirzepatide combine GLP-1 with GIP receptor targeting.
+While semaglutide changed diabetes and weight management through GLP-1 receptor activation, newer medications like tirzepatide combine GLP-1 with GIP receptor targeting.
 Survodutide represents the next frontier, adding glucagon receptor activation to create a triple-hormone approach that could redefine metabolic medicine.

 Each medication works through distinct mechanisms that influence insulin sensitivity, appetite regulation, and metabolic function differently.
 Understanding these differences helps patients and physicians choose the most appropriate therapy based on individual metabolic profiles, treatment goals, and clinical circumstances.